 All this to say that contrary to popular belief, blackheads are not the result of poor hygiene and, in fact, excessive scrubbing or squeezing in an attempt to remove blackheads can actually exacerbate the problem.

-When it comes to treating your blackheads, there are some activities that can actually make your blackhead problem worse or even trigger a more severe type of acne so you have to take care when trying to address the problem on your own and experiment with which solution your skin responds to best.
+When it comes to treating your blackheads, there are some activities that can actually make your blackhead and acne problem worse or even trigger a more severe type of acne so you have to take care when trying to address the problem on your own and experiment with which solution your skin type responds to best.
 In some cases, especially those where blackheads are present as part of a larger acne breakout, you may need to seek help from a professional esthetician or dermatologist.

 Seeking Professional Help

 If your acne is severe enough, you may need to seek the help of a professional esthetician or dermatologist to properly treat your skin.
-These professionals can offer treatments like facials and extractions or prescribe stronger medications to address your skin concerns.
+These professionals can offer treatments like facials and extractions or prescribe stronger medications to address your acne-prone skin.
 Prescription products typically use the same ingredients available in at-home treatments but using a stronger concentration.
 Products such as tretinoin, tazarotene, and adapalene contain vitamin A and can be prescribed to help keep pores clear and promote increased turnover of skin cells.
 Ironically, as we’ve already discussed, this can increase the likelihood of developing blackheads.
-Unfortunately, many people wait to seek these treatments and at that point, their acne has worsened to become an infected or more severe form, such as cysts.
+Unfortunately, many people wait to seek these treatments and at that point, their acne has worsened to become an infected or more severe form, such as cystic acne.

 At Home Products

 Many people are able to treat their blackheads at home with over-the-counter treatments.
-Salicylic acid and benzoyl peroxide are all effective ingredients for treating non-inflammatory acne.
+Salicylic acid and benzoyl peroxide are all effective ingredients for treating non-inflammatory types of acne.
 These skin-care products are typically seen as topical treatments which are applied directly to the skin as a treatment or to wash your face.